AuReMe/mpwt/README.rst

 For some versions you need to have Blast installed on you system, for further informations look at `this page <http://bioinformatics.ai.sri.com/ptools/installation-guide/released/blast.html>`__.

 If your OS doesn't support Pathway-Tools, you can use a docker.
 If it's your case, look at `Pathway-Tools Multiprocessing Docker <https://github.com/ArnaudBelcour/pathway-tools-multiprocessing-docker>`__.
-It is a dockerfile that will create container with Pathway-Tools, its dependancies and this package.
+It is a dockerfile that will create a container with Pathway-Tools, its dependencies and this package.
 You just need to give a Pathway-Tools installer as input.

 Using pip
 ~~~~~~~~~